Gladstone Gander: Character

 However, for all his luck, Gladstone has no achievements to be proud of and no true ambitions, as he is incapable of long-term planning.
-This is all because of that he does not have to make the slightest of efforts to get what he wants, as his good luck will just give it to him in the end.
+This is because he does not have to make the slightest of efforts to get what he wants, as his good luck will just give it to him in the end.
 He also often does not learn any life lessons from any misfortunes he could experience.
 This leads him to be extremely lazy; at times even thinking that willfully wishing for something is hard work, and disconnected from the realities of ordinary life.
 All of this is in stark contrast to his relative Scrooge McDuck, who is also capable of taking advantage of opportunities but works hard to create situations favorable for him; is strongly motivated by his ambitions and takes pride in forming his fortune by his own efforts and experiences.
 Instead, Gladstone often shows pride in his effortlessness and expresses great anxiety if he would betray those ideals.
 This is something first explored in more detail in Carl Barks's story "Gladstone's Terrible Secret" (May, 1952).
-Comic artist and writer Don Rosa has commented about this on the character: "Gladstone is unwilling to make the slightest effort to gain something that his luck cannot give him, and, when things go wrong, he resigns immediately, certain that around the next corner a wallet, dropped by a passer-by, will be waiting for him".
-Gladstone feels open contempt towards work of any kind, claiming it is beneath him, to the point of hesitating to help others even if it is to his own advantage, claiming that it seems alarmingly like work.
+Comic artist and writer Don Rosa has commented about this on the character: "Gladstone is unwilling to make the slightest effort to gain something that his luck cannot give him, and, when things go wrong, he resigns immediately, certain that around the next corner a wallet, dropped by a passer-by, will be waiting for him."
+Gladstone feels open contempt towards work of any kind, claiming it is beneath him, to the point of hesitating to help others even if it is to his own advantage, claiming that it seems alarmingly akin to work.

-Also because of his good fortune, Gladstone is most often characterized to be very snobbish and a gloat; especially (and in some stories exclusively) toward his cousin Donald to whom he also can be very aggravating.
-For all of these reasons, he and Donald have formed an intense rivalry with each other.
-Gladstone's outrageous luck and boastfulness toward his cousin, combined with Donald's own ego and belief he can still best him despite all odds — or as Don Rosa's version of Donald comments, "Donald's eternal tendency towards self-destruction" — have set the stage for many stories featuring the two cousins' confrontations.
-They have, however, worked together or at least tolerated each other at times, but this is very rare and not without some tension that easily can turn into their ordinary rivalry.
+Also because of his fortune, Gladstone is most often characterized to "be very snobbish and a gloat"; especially toward his cousin Donald to whom he also can be very aggravating.
+For all of these reasons, he and Donald have formed a rivalry with each other.
+Gladstone's luck and "boastfulness" toward his cousin, combined with Donald's own "ego" and belief he can still best him despite all odds — or as Don Rosa's version of Donald comments, "Donald's eternal tendency towards self-destruction" — have set the stage for many stories featuring the two cousins' confrontations.
+They have, however, worked together or at least tolerated each other at times, but this is very rare and not without some tension that easily can turn into their rivalry.